shanoukhavi/Cdproject/README.md

 ## Building the Compiler

-To build the compiler for this language, follow these steps:
+##To build the compiler for this language, follow these steps:

-1. **Define the Grammar:** Write a context-free grammar (CFG) suitable for an LALR parser.
+##1. **Define the Grammar:** Write a context-free grammar (CFG) suitable for an LALR parser.
-2. **Generate Parser:** Use a parser generator that supports LALR, like Bison or ANTLR, to create the parser.
+##2. **Generate Parser:** Use a parser generator that supports LALR, like Bison or ANTLR, to create the parser.
-3. **Implement Actions:** Define actions for each grammar rule to handle the semantics of the language.
+$$3. **Implement Actions:** Define actions for each grammar rule to handle the semantics of the language.

 ## Running the Compiler

-- Compile the compiler code using a suitable C/C++ compiler.
+##- Compile the compiler code using a suitable C/C++ compiler.
-- Run the compiler executable with the path to the source code written in the mini-language.
+##- Run the compiler executable with the path to the source code written in the mini-language.

 ## Dependencies

-- Bison (for parser generation)
+##- Bison (for parser generation)
-- GCC (for compiling the compiler)
+##- GCC (for compiling the compiler)

 ## Contributing

-Feel free to fork the repository and submit pull requests with improvements or bug fixes.
+##Feel free to fork the repository and submit pull requests with improvements or bug fixes.

 ## License

-Specify the license under which the project is released.
+##Specify the license under which the project is released.